Want to feel more comfortable with riding a bike?

 Riders will have time before and after the class to practice new skills in The Wheel Mill’s Warm Up Room and Fundamental Skills Room (and if you’re feeling feeling ready, you can try to rest of the park too).

-Fundamentals of City Cycling is designed for riders of all ages.
+Fundamentals of City Cycling curriculum is flexible and relevant to riders of all ages and skill levels.
 Riders 17 & under must have their parent present to sign the waiver or download one HERE and have it NOTARIZED.

 Confident City Cycling is intended for riders who know how to ride a bike, and are looking for instruction on how to operate it safely on city streets.
 These mobile classes meet monthly from April to October in different neighborhoods around the city.
 They’re structured to give participants education and experience navigating different traffic patterns, intersection layouts and types of bike infrastructure.